 After theorizing about the differences of both styles I guess it’s easier to underline these points with some positive examples.

-Black & White is more suitable to reduce pictures to its content or to put an emphasize on high contrast between light and shadow.
+Black & White is more suitable to reduce pictures to its content or to put an emphasis on the high contrast between light and shadow.
 On the contrary, images in color appear to be more lifelike and present an additional dimension to the beauty of life.

 Choose whichever path you want to follow and stay open-minded for different styles to refresh your own inspiration.